Built-In Workspace Integrations

 - Automatic MCP tool sync when the workspace changes

-Most built-ins use no external authentication, so you do not create a connection for them. ai-toolkit is the exception: it is first-party, but it uses a provider credential connection so Weavz can call the selected model provider.
+Most built-ins use no external authentication, so you do not create a connection for them. ai-toolkit, agent-browser-ai, agent-browser-stealth-ai, and local-computer-control-agent are the exceptions: they are first-party, but they use provider credential connections so Weavz can call the selected model provider.

 Catalog